AddyJaime/AddyJaime/README.md

 ### Hey there! 👋 I'm Addy Jaime, nice to meet you!

 ### 👨🏻‍💻 &nbsp;About Me
-🌟 Front-end and Full Stack Enginner with experience building solutions for iOS and Android platforms using modern technologies.

-💡 Passionate about creating innovative software solutions, exploring new technologies, and developing practical tools for real-world problems.

-🎓 Currently pursuing a React Native Specialization by Meta to enhance my expertise in mobile app development.
-I'm also working on Milo, a cross-platform app designed to help users learn Spanish and French, inspired by my wife's language learning journey and our cat, Milo.

 🌱 Dedicated to improving my knowledge of UI/UX Design, Data Structures and Algorithms, and System Design to deliver efficient and user-friendly applications.